-This after the Confederation of Philippine Manufacturers of PPE (CPMP) assured it can ramp up capacity of their production to meet local demand if only the country’s largest buyer, the Department of Health (DOH) will procure from its members.
+This after the Coalition of Philippine Manufacturers of PPE (CPMP) assured it can ramp up capacity of their production to meet local demand if only the country’s largest buyer, the Department of Health (DOH) will procure from its members.

 The group also questioned the quality of imported PPEs flooding the market due to the absence of a local testing facility.

 Secretary Ramon Lopez of the Department of Trade and Industry (DTI) in a statement on Saturday said the agency is coordinating with the CPMP, the DOH and the Department of Budget and Management-Service Procurement on the implementation of Bayanihan 2— anticipating its signing by the President — as well as on the alignment PPE demand requirements, timing of procurement to the flow of production of local manufacturers.

 Bayanihan 2 gives preference to locally-manufactured, internationally-certified PPEs.

 “We (at DTI) continue to work with the industry to further strengthen the manufacturing repurposing program that we started to build the country’s PPE ecosystem to lessen dependence on imports of these critical medical products,” Lopez said in his statement.

 CPMP was formed by electronics and garments companies which responded to the DTI’s call to repurpose some of their production lines to the manufacture of medical-grade masks and coveralls.
 It also includes manufacturers of face masks which raised production capacity and prioritized the local market.

 Lopez said the DTI will strive to fill in the gaps in the remaining value chain .

 He said the DTI will link CPMP with polypropylene resin producers with non-woven medical grade fabric manufacturers to give them a steady supply of raw materials.